DEVELOPING MIDWIFERY PRACTICE - 2021/2

 - The purpose of this module is to help prepare midwifery students for the reality of working as safe, competent and confident qualified midwives (in line with the Nursing and Midwifery Council (2009) standards), who will be life-long learners working in a complicated world, where the health needs of the pregnant population continue to become increasing complex, often requiring a multidisciplinary approach in order to achieve successful outcomes.
-Learning opportunities are delivered through taught session, self directed learning, practice in a clinical environment as well as the Erasmus programme.
+Learning opportunities are delivered through taught session, simulation, self directed learning, practice in a clinical environment as well as the Erasmus programme.

 |001||Completing the essential skills clusters at the end of the second year, and identifying the interaction between effective enquiry, interpersonal communication skills and team working, and successful outcomes for pregnant women and their babies - P, c, K, T||KCPT|

 |002||Identifying and explaining the physical and psychological effects of long term medical conditions on women accessing maternity care.
 This includes a discussion of the impact of long term medical condition on the well being of the fetus/baby and family/carers- C, K||KC|